-Even as the major energy, terrorist, combat and environmental shocks have afflicted America most, equalizing capabilities within the G8 put America's G8 partners in a better (and in some cases such as energy a necessary) position to help out.
-The most dramatic shifts took place in exchange rates, where the currency of America declined and that of the G8 partners rose, with that of the second least capable Canada enjoying a particularly strong rise.
+Even as the major energy, terrorist, war and environmental shocks have afflicted America most, equalizing capabilities within the G8 put America's partners in a better (and in some cases such as energy a necessary) position to help out.
+The most dramatic shifts took place in exchange rates.
+Here the currency of America declined and ththoseat of the G8 partners rose, with that of the second least capable member, Canada, enjoying a particularly strong rise.